-HABC or the privately owned/managed site will require the following when the household claims zero or minimal income at each successive income reexamination:
+HABC or the privately owned/managed site will require the following when the household claims zero or minimal or only temporary/sporadic income at each successive income reexamination:

-- Head or co-head of household must complete a Personal Declaration and Continued Occupancy Application. - Completion of a zero income self-certification by each adult household member. - EIV check to confirm that no household member has any income or in the case of a minimal income family, to verify the income reported. - Verification of any income source received at the certification prior to the claim of zero income or minimal income.
+- Head or co-head of household must complete a Personal Declaration and Continued Occupancy Application. - Completion of a zero income self-certification by each adult household member. - EIV check to confirm that no household member has any income or in the case of a minimal income family, to verify the income reported. - Verification of any income source received at the certification prior to the claim of zero income or minimal income or temporary or sporadic income.
 For example, if one household member, at the certification prior to the claim of zero income, had wage income, HABC or the privately owned/managed site will verify termination of employment.

-HABC will run an EIV income report every 180 days for zero income and minimal income and households and will take action for unreported income.
+HABC will run an EIV income report every 180 days for zero income and minimal income and temporary/sporadic households and will take action for unreported income.